suruchikosambe/apnacollege-demo/README.md

 # apnacollege-demo
 This is my first Github Repository.
 <br>
-Author : suruchi kosambe .
+Author : suruchi kosambe and paras kosambe .
 <br>
 my college name is mu